 How we test

 We’re fanatical about our phones here at Digital Trends.
 Every phone we test serves as our main device for at least a week, often longer, so we can get a real feel for what life would be like living with it.
-We read on them, game on them, shoot video and photos, navigate, organize, and occasionally even make calls.
+We read on them, game on them, shoot videos and photos, navigate, organize, and occasionally even make calls.
 Every facet is explored, every manufacturer claim is challenged, and we’re careful to take the intended audience and price tag into account when judgment time comes.

 Related content